flaxsearch/flaxcode/flax_search_service/docs/api.rst

 ------------------------ ---------------------------------------------- ---------------------------------
 Synonyms                 /dbs/<db_name>/synonyms/<original>             /botany/synonyms/fungus
 ------------------------ ---------------------------------------------- ---------------------------------
-Search                   /dbs/<db_name>/search/?<query>                 /botany/search/?query=xylem
+Search [#chk]_           /dbs/<db_name>/search/?<query>                 /botany/search/?query=xylem
 ------------------------ ---------------------------------------------- ---------------------------------
 Replay Log               /dbs/<db_name>/log                             /botany/log
 ======================== ============================================== =================================

 .. [#chk] Needs more thought.

 .. [#docids] Document IDs can be any string, not just numeric.

-.. [#docid2] Does this mean that docids can't contain - and , ?
+However, note that they must be escaped as described below.

 .. [#terms] Is terms exposing too much?
 But it's good for populating dropdown lists.

-TODO: Add Facets, spelling correction.
+TODO: Add support for facets, spelling correction.

 FIXME: Xappy has rich query constructors, how do we make them RESTful? - we probably don't; just define a JSON format for representing a query,